Diet advice for cancer patients

 Herbal products and vitamin / mineral supplements

-Herbal products and vitamin / mineral supplements may also affect your treatment.
-Don’t take any supplements unless recommended by your medical team.
+Herbal products and vitamin/mineral supplements may also affect your treatment.
+Don’t take any supplements unless recommended by your medical team, even if you have used them safely before.
 Read more about supplements.

 Ask your doctor or pharmacist about possible interactions and foods you should avoid with your medicine.